karma-runner/karma-jasmine/README.md

 };
 ```

-If you want run only some tests matching a given pattern you can do this in the following way
+If you want to run only some tests matching a given pattern you can do this in the following way

 ```bash
 karma start &